oY785QH43L/Zog3gt8fqB/Migration_Script/README.md

 # Migration script
-The following document describes the the script that was used to migrate from the initial relational e commerce model to the polyglot persistence model.
+The following document describes the script that was used to migrate from the initial relational e commerce model to the polyglot persistence model.
 <br> Initial relational model
 ![ecommerce](img/ecommerce_er.png)